oscar-lorente/Speaker-classification-verification/README.md

 - Speaker verification.

 Finally, a Deep Learning algorithm based on a multilayer perceptron (artificial multilayer neural network) for speaker classification has been developed and implemented, studying the influence of different parameters - activation function, number of units per layer, leraning rate. ..- on its behaviour and precision.

+For more information read the "Speaker_classification_verification.pdf" document (spanish).